scalapy/scalapy/docs/static-types.md

 string.count(123)
 ```
 ### Scala methods representing bracket access
-The annotation @PyBracketAccess can be used on methods to mark them as representing bracket access on an object.
+The annotation `@PyBracketAccess` can be used on methods to mark them as representing indexing into the Python object using brackets in Python syntax.
 The target method must have one (to read the value) or two parameters (to update the value).
-So, for example, we have a static facade for a list of integers:
+For example, we can create a static facade for a list of integers:
 ```scala mdoc
 import py.PyBracketAccess